Kevin64/asset-information-and-registration/README.md

 ## Offline mode

-This software has an 'offline mode', which is used for test the scanning process (mostly for debugging purposes), when the [APCS](https://github.com/Kevin64/asset-and-personnel-control-system) server is not available.
-On this mode, all but one alert triggers are disabled, because there is nothing to compare to (RAM alert will still trigger by default).
-AIR running in CLI do not support 'offline mode'.
+This software has an 'offline mode', which is used for testing the scanning process (mostly for debugging purposes), when the [APCS](https://github.com/Kevin64/asset-and-personnel-control-system) server is not available.
+In this mode, all but one alert triggers are disabled, because there is nothing to compare to (RAM alert will still trigger by default).
+AIR running in CLI does not support 'offline mode'.

 ## Customization